Why your allergy medicine is not working

 You Keep Forgetting to Take Your Medicine

 Not taking your allergy medication consistently is one of the most common reasons why it's not working.
 Whether you forgot to take them or stopped taking them when your allergy symptoms have subsided, inconsistent dosage does more harm than good.
 The point is that you need to take it daily so the medicine is in your system.
-That way, your immune defences will not immediately react to allergens that are present.
+That way, your immune defenses will not immediately react to allergens that are present.

 One of the ways to help you remember to take your allergy medication is to pair it with another routine activity you do, such as brushing your teeth.
 You can even set an alarm or a reminder on your phone as another way to ensure you don't forget.